CC-Damo/BodgeBot-Docs/docs/Getting-Started/signin-signout.md

 * :sparkling_heart: - Healer
 * :crossed_swords: - Damage Dealer

+## Mechanics Explaination
+* :question: - If you require mech explanations during this event, click the question mark to flag this to the trial leader.

 ## Sign-Out

 To sign-out of an event, select :x: the reaction list added by the Bot